oksome/Intercom/README.md

 ## Intercom

-A daemon and it's minions used for managing you Home.
+A daemon and it's minions used for managing you Home automation.
 They communicate using ZeroMQ and are built in Python 3.

 ## Components